Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Pauli Measurements in the Stabilizer Formalism

 \subsection{Measurement update rules}

 In this section we show that Pauli measurements transform stabilizer states into new stabilizer states.
 We give an analytic formula to update their description.
-Moreover we show that the update can be carried out efficiently.

-\begin{theorem} Consider a stabilizer state $\ket{\phi}$ over $G$ with stabilizer group $\mc{S}$ and let $\sigma$ be a Pauli operator.
+Moreover we show that the update can be carried out efficiently. \begin{theorem} Consider a stabilizer state $\ket{\phi}$ over $G$ with stabilizer group $\mc{S}$ and let $\sigma$ be a Pauli operator.
 Perform a measurement of $\sigma$ on $|\phi\rangle$, let the measurement outcome be labeled by an eigenvalue $\lambda$ of $\sigma$, and let $|\phi_m\rangle$ denote the post-measurement state.
-Then the following statements hold:
+Then the following statements hold: \begin{itemize} \item[(i)] The state $\ket{\phi_m}$ is a stabilizer state, with stabilizer group